adligo/xml_io_generator.adligo.org/README.txt

 This project generates xml_io Converters for custom models so that they may be serialized to the condensed xml_io xml format.

+See the models_core_xml_io project for an example outputDirectory where the java source code is going packageList what packages you want to create xml_io converters for ignoreClassList classes you want to ignore ignoreClassesContaining  text which will match to ignore classes ignoreJarList jars you want to ignore useClassNamesInXml if false it will obsfucate them ie a, b, c useFieldNamesInXml if false it will obsfucate them ie a, b, c basePackages the base package you want to append the namespaceSuffix package to namespaceSuffix the simple name of the namespace to append to the base package

+ie so if basePackage is org.adligo.models.core and the namespaceSuffix is xml_io you will get org.adligo.models.core.xml_io org.adligo.models.core.xml_io.utils org.adligo.models.core.xml_io.ids

 The generator follows the following strategy to attempt to generate these Converters;
 using reflection check Class fields
      for each non transient field if there is a setter and getter